cyverse/cyverse-ui/README.md

-# Cyverse UI
+# CyVerse UI
-A collection of UI components and live Style Guide that extends [Material-UI](https://github.com/callemall/material-ui) for use within the Cyverse ecosystem.
+A collection of UI components and live Style Guide that extends [Material-UI](https://github.com/callemall/material-ui) for use within the CyVerse ecosystem.

 View a demo [here](https://cyverse.github.io/cyverse-ui).